truenas/documentation/content/CORE/CORETutorials/Sharing/WebDAV/WebDAVShare.md

 ---
 title: "WebDav Share Creation"
-description: "Web-based Distributed Authoring and Versioning (WebDAV) on your TrueNAS"
+description: "This article contains information on how to create a Web-based Distributed Authoring and Versioning (WebDAV) share on your TrueNAS."
 weight: 10
 aliases: /core/sharing/webdav/webdavshare/
 tags: